ozyurtf/cpu-scheduler/README.md

 ## Thread

-Threads are multiple unit of executions inside the processes.
-If there are multiple threads within a process, they work together and share the same address space and the resources of the process they are part of.
+Threads are unit of executions like processes.
+But they are created within the processes so that they share the jobs of the process, and work together.
+And to be able to do this efficiently, they share/use the same address space and the resources of the process they are part of.
 The only exception in here is stack space.
 Each thread has its own stack so that it can store its own local variables, function parameters, return address, etc.

 A thread typically has:
 - a state *(current activity of the thread such as running, ready, blocked, etc.)*
-- saved thread context *(when CPU stops running thread A and starts running the thread B, the context of the thread A is saved so that the next time thread A is executed, it can start from where it lefts off)*
+- saved thread context when the thread is not running *(when CPU stops running thread A and starts running the thread B, the context of the thread A is saved so that the next time thread A is executed, it can start from where it lefts off)*
-- stack
+- execution stack
 - storage for local variables
 - access to the memory and resources of the process that it is part of
 - ...

-Items that are shared by all threads in a process:
+Items that are shared by all the threads in a process:
 - address space
 - global variables
 - open files